brentlintner/linus/TRACKER.md

     * Before writing files ask for confirmation to accept changes (needs db)
 * Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)
 * If a AI.md exists, pull that into the prompt
+* Bug: Refresh is broken with bad escape position issue

 ## Icebox